ariyadmir/classification-with-pytorch/README.md

 This project implements a convolutional neural network (CNN) for the German Traffic Sign Recognition Benchmark using PyTorch.
 The CNN is trained to recognize traffic signs from images with a specific focus on resizing images to 30x30x3, which is a standard size for image classification tasks.

 ## Dataset
+The GTSRB dataset can be downloaded directly from [https://sid.erda.dk/public/archives/daaeac0d7ce1152aea9b61d9f1e19370/published-archive.html](https://sid.erda.dk/public/archives/daaeac0d7ce1152aea9b61d9f1e19370/published-archive.html).
 The dataset is organized with different classes representing various traffic signs.
 The project includes code for filtering and splitting the dataset into training and validation sets.

 ## Preprocessing
 Images are resized to the specified dimensions, and a train-validation split is performed.
 The data loading process is enhanced with additional functionalities like filtering CSV files and creating a pickle file for efficient data loading.